13 Jun Yes, You Can – And Should – “Cheat” Your Way To Success

 Growing up, society has taught us that cheating is bad – and rightfully so.

-Everyone, from the kid who stole an extra piece of gum or took an extra penny from his mother’s purse, the classmate who copied and cheated on assignments and exams, the two-timing boyfriend or girlfriend, the tax evading executive to the sweet talking corrupt politician…
+Everyone—from the kid who stole an extra piece of gum or took a dollar from their mother’s purse; the classmate who copied and cheated on assignments and exams, the two-timing boyfriend or girlfriend, the tax evading executive to the sweet-talking corrupt politician…

 …Cheaters are looked down on and are considered scum of the earth.